-Any Rejection Claim arising from the rejection of an Executory Contract shall be treated as a General Unsecured Claim pursuant to the Plan, except as limited by the provisions of Bankruptcy Code sections 502(b)(6) and 502(b)(7) and mitigation requirements under applicable law.
-Nothing contained herein shall be deemed an admission by the Debtors that such rejection gives rise to or results in a Rejection Claim or shall be deemed a waiver by the Debtors or any other party in interest of any objections to such Rejection Claim if asserted.
+Bankruptcy Code sections 502(b)(6) and 502(b)(7) and mitigation requirements under applicable law.
+Nothing contained herein shall be deemed an admission that such rejection gives rise to or results in a Rejection Claim or shall be deemed a waiver by the Proponent, the Debtors or any other party in interest of any objections to such Rejection Claim if asserted.

 Except as otherwise provided in a Final Order, pursuant to Bankruptcy Code sections 365(a), (b), (c) and (f), all Cure Amounts that may require payment under Bankruptcy Code section 365(b)(1) under any Executory Contract that is assumed pursuant to a Final Order shall be paid by SC Management within fifteen (15) Business Days after such order becomes a Final Order with respect to undisputed Cure Amounts or within fifteen (15) Business Days after a Disputed Cure Amount is Allowed by agreement of the parties or a Final Order.
-If a party to an assumed Executory Contract has not filed an appropriate pleading on or before the date of the Confirmation Hearing disputing the amount of any Cure Amount proposed by the Debtor, the cure of any other defaults, the promptness of the Cure Amount payments, or the provisions of adequate assurance of future performance, then such party shall be deemed to have waived its right to dispute such matters.
+If a party to an assumed Executory Contract has not filed an appropriate pleading on or before the date of the Confirmation Hearing disputing the amount of any proposed Cure Amount, the cure of any other defaults, the promptness of the Cure Amount payments, or the provisions of adequate assurance of future performance, then such party shall be deemed to have waived its right to dispute such matters.
 Any party to an assumed Executory Contract that receives full payment of a Cure Amount shall waive the right to receive any payment on a Class 6 General Unsecured Claim that relates to or arises out of such assumed Executory Contract.

-V. DESCRIPTION OF THE DEBTORS
+V. DESCRIPTION OF THE DEBTORS10